lukaslaobeyer/AutoFlight_v1/documentation/source/gettingstarted.rst

 Go into the :menuselection:`Drone --> Flight Settings` menu to change the on-board flight parameters of the drone (max. roll/pitch angles, max. height, etc.).

+For the Bebop drone, you can also configure the video/picture settings in the :menuselection:`Drone --> Video/picture settings` menu.

 MAVLink?
 --------